bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 # Open Issues

+1. Consider the following statistics: under interface object: sent multicast Hello, sent updates, received Babel messages; under neighbor object: sent unicast Hello, sent updates, sent IHU, received Hello, received updates, received IHUs.
+Would also need to enable/disable stats and clear stats.

+1. Security section needs further review

+1. Actions to add and delete HMAC and DTLS credentials, and parameters that allow credential to be identified without allowing access to private credential info.
+Will have separate sub-tables for HMAC and DTLS credentials.

+1. HMAC spec adds other parameters to neighbor table.
+Check these to see if any need to be readable or writable.

+Closed Issues:

+1. Single security table with (optional) reference to interfaces that security mechanism applies to.

+1. Should ABNF be normative in IANA Considerations section?
+Decision was to leave it as is.

 1. I want to get rid of the security log, because all Babel messages (which should be defined as all messages to/from the udp-port) are be logged by message-log.
 I don't like message log as it is.
 I think if logging is enabled it should just write to a text file.
 This will mean there also needs to be a means of downloading/reading the log file.

-1. Consider the following statistics: under interface object: sent multicast Hello, sent updates, received Babel messages; under neighbor object: sent unicast Hello, sent updates, sent IHU, received Hello, received updates, received IHUs.
-Would also need to enable/disable stats and clear stats.

-1. Security section needs furter review

-1. Commands to add and delete credentials, and parameters that allow credential to be identified without allowing access to private credential info
+Closed by having single log for all messages to/from udp port and log is represented by a string that can be reference to filename or some other part of the overall data model (depends on data model).

 1. Check description of enable parameters to make sure ok for YANG and TR-181.
 Closed by updating description to be useful for YANG and TR-181, using language consistent with YANG descriptions.
+Done.

 1. Distinguish signed and unsigned integers?

-1. Review new IANA Considerations section.
-Should ABNF be normative?

-Closed Issues:
+All integers are unsigned and size is mentioned in description of each uint parameter.

 1. Datatype of the router-id: Closed by introducing binary datatype and using that for router-id